-- Kid’s Ukulele Course 1: The Easiest Ukulele Method Ever! is a method book, CD and DVD combo that can help kids learn to play songs right away.
-This set comes with the book, CD and a DVD that covers how to hold the instrument and tune the strings.
+- Kid’s Ukulele Course 1: The Easiest Ukulele Method Ever! is a method book, CD, and DVD combo that can help kids learn to play songs right away.
+This set comes with a book, CD, and a DVD that covers how to hold the instrument and tune the strings.
 It also shows kids how to strum chords, read music, and playing songs like Ode to Joy, Over the Rainbow, and When the Saints Go Marching In.
-The DVD teaches kids how to play along with notes displayed on the screen and the CD and DVD gives kids a reference on how the notes are supposed to sound.
+The DVD teaches kids how to play along with notes displayed on the screen, and the CD and DVD give kids a reference on how the notes are supposed to sound.

 Free Online Ukulele Lessons

-- Motleumuse this is great little series of lessons from a school music teacher.
+- Motleumuse this is a great little series of lessons from a school music teacher.

-- Ukulele Lesson for Kids this guy goes over how to tune the uke and how to play the c chord.
+- Ukulele Lessons for Kids this girl goes over what you need to know to play the uke.

-We all know that piano lessons can often be very expensive, so we thought why not try to find out what resources are available to parents who would like to teach their own children how to play at home.
-Thanks to the internet and technology in general, there is actually a fantastic amount of tools that parents can use to guide their children and help them learn this wonderful instrument without having to spend a lot of money on lessons.
+We all know that piano lessons can often be costly, so we thought why not try to find out what resources are available to parents who would like to teach their children how to play at home.
+Thanks to the internet and technology in general, there is a fantastic amount of tools that parents can use to guide their children and help them learn this wonderful instrument without having to spend a lot of money on lessons.